-The International Health Regulations 2005 require WHO member states to be able to detect, plan for and respond to disease outbreaks of all kinds, including pandemics.
-The scope of the Regulations is broader than just communicable diseases, and includes any acute or emerging public health event of potential international significance: for instance, emergencies arising from toxicological, radioactive or other sources (WHO 2006).
+The International Health Regulations 2005 require WHO member states to plan for and respond to disease outbreaks of all kinds, including pandemics.
+The scope of the regulations is broader than just communicable diseases, and includes any public health event of potential international significance: for instance, emergencies arising from toxicological, radioactive or other sources (WHO 2006).

-Under the International Health Regulations 2005, countries must designate a national focal point for coordination and communication with WHO, to respond to requests from WHO for information about public health risks and to notify WHO within 24 hours of any event that may be a public health emergency of international concern.
+Under the International Health Regulations 2005, countries must designate a national focal point for co-ordination and communication with WHO, to respond to requests from WHO for information about public health risks and to notify WHO within 24 hours of any event that may be a public health emergency of international concern.

 A public health emergency of international concern is defined in the International Health Regulations 2005 as an extraordinary public health event that requires an international response.
 Countries must notify WHO in accordance with a decision instrument as set out in Annex 2 of the regulations.
-The Public Health Group in the Ministry of Health is the national focal point in New Zealand.
+The Office of the Director of Public Health in the Ministry of Health is the national focal point in New Zealand.

-Under the International Health Regulations 2005, countries must develop and maintain capacities for surveillance, investigation, responding to and reporting of all potentially significant public health events.
+Under the International Health Regulations 2005, countries must develop and maintain capacities for surveillance, investigating, responding to and reporting of all potentially significant public health events.
 These core public health capacities must be in place locally or regionally, nationally and at the border.